autrainer/autrainer/docs/source/modules/training.rst

 Trainer
 -------

-:class:`~autrainer.training.Trainer` manages the training process.
+The :class:`~autrainer.training.Trainer` class manages the training process.
 It instantiates the model, dataset, criterion, optimizer, scheduler, and callbacks, and trains the model on the dataset.
 It also logs the training process and saves the model, optimizer, and scheduler states at the end of each epoch.